hyperledger/besu-docs/docs/HowTo/Deploy/Monitoring-Performance.md

 [`--metrics-port`](../../Reference/Pantheon-CLI/Pantheon-CLI-Syntax.md#metrics-port) options.
 The default host and port are 127.0.0.1 and 9545.

-You can install other Prometheus components such as the Alert Manager.
-Additional configuration is not required for these components because Prometheus handles and analyzes data directly from the feed.

 To use Prometheus with Pantheon, install the [prometheus main component](https://prometheus.io/download/).
 On MacOS, install with [Homebrew](https://formulae.brew.sh/formula/prometheus):

  ```
  brew install prometheus
 ```

+!!! tip
+    You can also install:

+    * Exporters and send system metrics to Prometheus to monitor non-Pantheon specific items such as disk usage and CPU usage.
+    * Other Prometheus components such as the Alert Manager.
+Additional configuration is not required for these components because Prometheus handles and analyzes data directly from the feed.

 ###  Setting up and Running Prometheus with Pantheon